StevoKeano/meshtastic-new-node-processing/README.md

 Send a welcome message and run traceroute on new meshtastic nodes before they disappear! (traceroute requires USB connected meshtastic radio). see log files after execution.
+SEE SETUP FOR PYTHON, PIP AND MESHTASTIC install...

 download the lot and run below command.